libgdx/gdx-liftoff/Troubleshooting.md

 relatively hard to decompile (though not impossible).
 If more people start using Graal Native Image, this section will likely grow.

-### You receive compile-time errors in a GWT project made with Liftoff 1.12.1.6 or newer
+### You receive compile-time errors in a GWT project made with Liftoff 1.12.1.6 or newer.

 Liftoff 1.12.1.6 is the first to use GWT 2.11.0, which is almost entirely backwards-compatible... at an API level, at least.
 It has different dependencies for `gwt-user`, both because the version is newer, and that JAR is provided in